Healthcare

 야간 / 공휴일 진료 (night / holiday clinics)

 Not a full ER.
-These are primary-care clinics with extended-hour shifts for minor urgent issues (fever, mild injury, earaches, simple cuts).
-Suitable for a child with a fever at 11 PM but not for anything potentially serious.
+These are clinics or hospitals with extended-hour shifts for minor urgent issues.
+Use them only when the problem is not potentially serious.

 의원 (neighborhood clinic)

 Not an emergency facility.
-Daytime hours only, no IV, no imaging, no overnight.
-Do not go to your local 의원 in an emergency.
+Do not go to your local clinic for a life-threatening emergency.

 When to go to an ER versus not